cgiffard/SteamShovel/README.md

 data should be more important than how quickly it runs.

 Also, (if you couldn't tell already!)
 SteamShovel is early in its development.
-Be careful: there will be bugs.
+Be careful: there will be an excruciating number of bugs.

 ### Todo